 The Hiding Place - This is sort of out of order because I read this book after The Dressmaker's Gift above, but it makes more sense listed below.
 I have been interested in reading more about Corrie ten Boom ever since hearing a quote attributed to her, "If Satan can't make you bad, he'll make you busy."
 I still don't know if she really said that, but I am glad I read her memoir.
 In short, she lived a very plain and mundane life as a spinster living with her sister and father, but then the Nazis invaded Denmark (where she lived), and her family built a secret room to hide Jews.
 They ended up getting caught and the entire family except for Corrie died in prison or concentration camps.
 The story is powerful and moving and a testament to God's wisdom and might in even the most evil of situations.
 4 stars.

 As I mentioned below, my brain and emotions were wrecked after I finished the third book in the Tale of Ancient Rome series.
 I couldn't bear to read anything with any significant drama or emotion.
 So, I dived into my Audible library and found My Favorite Half-Night Stand, a light and breezy romance about anonymous online dating complicated by IRL friendship.
-There was conflict and smut but it was all predictably wrapped up in the end.
+There was conflict and passion and smut but it was all predictably wrapped up in the end.
 5 stars.

 I liked that book so much that I went looking for some others by the same author and found Roomies.
 Roomies is about a man and a woman who get married for green card status.
 Like Half-Night Stand, it is light and breezy with some conflict and smut but it is all wrapped up predictably in the end.
 Both were fun reads that really captivated my attention but likely won't stick with me for a long time.
 5 stars.